Water supply and sanitation in Egypt: Investment and financing

-Investments in water supply and sanitation for Egypt exceeded USD 9.15 bn over the 20 years prior to 2007.
-They stood at USD 2.2bn in 2009/2010, suggesting a significant increase in investment over the previous years.
+Investments in water supply and sanitation for Egypt exceeded US$9.15 bn over the 20 years prior to 2007.
+They stood at US$2.2bn in 2009/2010, suggesting a significant increase in investment over the previous years.
 According to a different source, investment was much lower at 4 billion Egyptian Pounds (US$650 million) in 2011 and 3 billion Egyptian Pounds (US$490 million) in 2012.
 The National Master Plan for Water Supply and Sanitation conservatively estimates the investment needs for the 30 years after 2007 at about Euro 20bn, out of which almost two thirds will be required for sanitation.

 Financing.
 Investments are mostly financed by the government with the support of external donors.
 The private sector makes a limited contribution to finance, mostly through a single BOT that has so far been awarded for a US$160 million wastewater treatment plant.
 Between 2005 and 2010 Egypt received more than 1bn Euro in external aid for water supply and sanitation, out of which 30% were grants and the remainder soft loans with an average interest rate of 1%.
 This corresponds to EUR 200 million per year, corresponding to only about 10% of the government's investment budget for the sector in 2009/10.
-According to the Ministry of Housing, government subsidies to water and wastewater utilities amounted to more than 15 billion Egyptian pounds (USD 2.5bn) in 2009/10, including EP 13.4bn (USD 2.2bn) investment subsidies, EP 0.66 bn (USD 0.1bn) operating subsidies and EP 1 bn (USD 0.2bn) repair and rehabilitation subsidies.
+According to the Ministry of Housing, government subsidies to water and wastewater utilities amounted to more than 15 billion Egyptian pounds (US$2.5bn) in 2009/10, including EP 13.4bn (US$2.2bn) investment subsidies, EP 0.66 bn (US$0.1bn) operating subsidies and EP 1 bn (US$0.2bn) repair and rehabilitation subsidies.